 This application of nanoparticles has proven to improve the durability of packaging materials, leading to a 20–30% reduction in waste in the supply chain (Manzoor et al., 2020; Yadollahi et al., 2010; Ruffo et al., 2019).
 For instance, silver nanoparticles (SNPs) synthesized from Mexican tea (Chenopodium ambrosioides L.) have been shown to promote flower opening and extend the vase life of chrysanthemums (Dendranthema grandiflora) by combating bacteria and ethylene (Carrillo-Lopez et al., 2016).
 Similarly, SNPs synthesized from betel leaves (Piper betle) have retained the vase life of gladiolus (Gladiolus grandiflorus) by acting as a bactericide and a signaling molecule that scavenges reactive oxygen species (ROS) to reduce lipid peroxidation and maintain membrane stability (Maity et al., 2019).
 The synthesis of SNPs from lasia (Lasia spinosa) extract has maintained membrane stability index and total soluble solids (TSS) while suppressing bacterial proliferation in cut rose stems (Aier et al., 2017).
 Biological synthesis of SNPs offers numerous advantages, including stable production with controlled shape and size, along with rapid synthesis, making it a cost-effective technique conducted at ambient temperature and pressure, which is faster than other methods (Singh et al., 2016; Tran and Le, 2013).

-Table 2: Different type of nano particles used in enhancing the vase life of flowers :
+Table 2: Different type of nano particles used in enhancing the vase life of flowers